-- Daily records are kept for all cheetahs.
+- 1. Daily records are kept for all cheetahs.
 These contain information about feedings, digestive and overall activity, medications, etc. and can be found on the shared Google drive.
-Please ensure that the records are kept up to date. - Please report any irregularities (limping, bad digestion, hair loss, different behaviour, etc.) to the veterinarians, and the WhatsApp group.
-Be as specific as possible and add photos or video if these could help to illustrate a problem. - The WhatsApp group is also used for daily updates.
-Please keep in touch every day even if there are no news to report. - If any medical, cleaning or feeding supplies are running low, please notify the Operations Manager immediately.
+Please ensure that the records are kept up to date.
+Please enter individual cheetah data into corresponding cheetah book. - 2.
+Please report any irregularities (limping, bad digestion, hair loss, different behavior, etc.) to the veterinarians, and the WhatsApp group.
+Be as specific as possible and add photos or video if these could help to illustrate a problem. - 3.
+The WhatsApp group is also used for daily updates.
+Please keep in touch every day even if there are no news to report. - 4.
+If any medical, cleaning or feeding supplies are running low, please notify Joe immediately.
 Do not wait until things are out to re-order.
-Plan ahead. - Please refer to Appendix 4, Section 6 on Record Keeping for detailed information in how we maintain our records on the cheetah.
+Plan ahead. - 5.
+Please refer to Appendix 4, Section 6 on Record Keeping for detail information in how we maintain our records on the cheetah.